feeding baby, and me

 I’ve recently come to the end of a six year stint of continuous breastfeeding (one child then the next, no break in between) and in that time I’ve learnt so much more about nutrition and hormone interactions.
-It’s been a very special time of my life but at the same time the most exhausting and demanding thing I’ve ever been through.
+It’s been an incredibly special time of my life but at the same time the most exhausting and demanding thing I’ve ever been through.
 And worth every bit of the exhaustion of course.

-At the time of the birth of my first, I was thirty six and determined to be as well nourished and physiologically balanced as possible to feed her with gusto without depleting my self, so I hungrily ploughed through research for information that was surprisingly not readily available.
+At the time of the birth of my first, I was thirty six and determined to be as well nourished as possible to feed her with gusto without depleting my self, so I hungrily ploughed through research for information that was surprisingly not readily available.
 The initial long days and nights during those first few weeks of almost-hourly feeds were spent feeding baby with one arm, while one-handed typing and research-article-page-turning with the other.
 Going through this experience of baby-making and feeding myself has been eye-opening, and I’ve been especially bewildered by the lack of information available, especially in regards to optimising milk production while simultaneously supporting the mother nutritionally and hormonally.

 Here are a few snippets of my findings; the topics I’ve found particularly interesting and the insights that have helped me personally through pregnancy (more here) and the early days of motherhood.
 I can only go into so much detail in this post: pregnancy being a delicate and personal subject, I reserve the intricacies and specific advice for clients I consult with one on one, based on their individual needs and health history.